saullocastro/compmech/doc/source/about.rst

 ------------
 - NumPy
 - SciPy
-- Cython and a C compiler
+- (for building only) Cython and a C compiler

 Licensing
 ---------